-About unions: If the expression e has type T we say that e has a routine type W of T is a union type and exactly one type W in the union is a routine type.
+About unions: If the expression e has type T we say that e has a routine type W if T is a routine type W or if T is a union type and exactly one type W in the union is a routine type.
 Under corresponding conditions we say that e has a sequence or set type, or a record type with a field f.